rwstone/shapeitup/index.md

 - name: Monthly Unlimited
   price: "$55"
   is_sale: false
-title_seo: Shape It Up Nutrition and Fitness | East Providence, RI
+title_seo: Shape It Up Nutrition & Fitness | East Providence, RI
-description_seo: Shape It Up Nutrition and Fitness is an exercise studio in East Providence, RI, with a fun and approachable attitude.
+description_seo: Shape It Up Nutrition & Fitness is an exercise studio in East Providence, RI, with a fun and approachable attitude.
 We offer a smoothie bar, personal training and group exercise classes, including Zumba, Fit Camp and Barre Fusion.
 layout: home